staeter/work-in-progress/dialogue.md

 The democratic principle isn't about forcing every group to use the same democratic model.
 Rather, it's about making democratic organization more efficient and accessible than centralized control.
 Communities should be able to choose and evolve their governance structures while maintaining transparency and accountability to their members.

-Built-in tools for proposals and voting, structured discussion spaces for investigation and deliberation, transparent record-keeping of decisions and their rationales, and flexible permission systems that communities can adapt to their needs.
-These mechanisms help make collective decision-making as natural and efficient as individual action.
+Built-in tools for proposals and voting, structured discussion spaces for investigation and deliberation, tools for collaborative work, transparent record-keeping of decisions and their rationales, and flexible permission systems that communities can adapt to their needs.
+These mechanisms help make collective decision-making and organizing as fast and more efficient as centralized systems.

 ### 6. Accessible